Aiki principles, Aiki in action (part 1)

 indeed no force at all is needed"

 Aiki is non-resistant.
 Since resistance is also a form of violence, it could also be said that Aiki is non-violent.
 In Aiki there is no action whatsoever against an opponent.
 In Aiki, if we lead our partners according to the Aiki principles, indeed no force against our partners is needed at all.
 Aiki allows us to lead an opponent without fighting against the opponent, thus the opponent becomes our training partner.
-By being in Aiki ourselves we are also letting our training partner experience Aiki.
+By being in Aiki ourselves, we are also letting our training partner experience Aiki.
+This is the only way of transmission in Aiki from teacher to student, apart from the oral transmission.

 "Aiki is action in harmony